Chapter 1: Introduction

 RQ3:

-Can a FAIR Digital Object approach for computational workflows unify machine-readable descriptions of research software, data and provenance, which can be consistently implemented by developers of different workflow management systems?
+Can a FAIR Digital Object approach for computational workflows unify machine-readable descriptions of Research Software, data and provenance, which can be consistently implemented by developers of different workflow management systems?

 The multiple aspects of RQ3, as highlighted in this section, are adressed by Chapter 5.